Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/reigate-grammar-school--11-plus--maths--2010--sample-paper-1_pr_prpcc.md

 Tom and Sarah are playing with number machines.

-Tom’s machine adds $4$ to any number put into it and then multiplies the result by $5$.
+Tom's machine adds $4$ to any number put into it and then multiplies the result by $5$.

 ![reigate-grammar-school--11-plus--maths--2010--sample-paper-1/section-1-question-36-00.png](/assets/reigate-grammar-school--11-plus--maths--2010--sample-paper-1/section-1-question-36-00.png "reigate-grammar-school--11-plus--maths--2010--sample-paper-1/section-1-question-36-00.png")

 When he puts $2$ in, out comes $30$.

-Fill in the missing numbers for Tom’s machine
+Fill in the missing numbers for Tom's machine

 |**in**  |**out** |
 |:------:|:------:|